ephracis/device_sniffer/README.md

 ## Usage

-You can either run device_sniffer without any arguments:<br/>
+You can run device_sniffer without any arguments, it will then automatically choose the interface to sniff on:<br/>
 `$ python device_sniffer.py`

-It will then automatically choose an interface to sniff on.
-You can also specify the interface if you want:<br/>
+You can also tell it to sniff on a specific interface:<br/>
 `$ python device_sniffer.py en0`

 ## Support

+Need help?
 You can email me at my gmail where my username is: ephracis

 ## Contribute